davidaganov/dock/README.md

 1. Choose a **workspace folder** (e.g. `~/projects` or `D:\projects`)
 2. Point to **projects.json** (see below)
-3. Use Dock to add folders or create / clone projects into categories
+3. Add folders or create / clone projects into categories

 ## Project Manager + `projects.json`